keithgmitchell/PUMA/README.md

 + Include more file input types from other sequencing services (please create Issue if you have one in mind)

 ## Notes for Developers
 ### TODO
 NOW
++ clean up gui
++ upload standard otu and seqs
 + Ranacapa output folder
-+ verified metadata in output directory
++ verified metadata in output directory(double check)
-+ test on the cluster
++ test on the aws
 + upload .yml file?
 + iPath formatted file??